aces/Loris/docs/API/LorisRESTAPI.md

 This file describes the REST API to be implemented for interacting with Loris data.
-This API is NOT YET IMPLEMENTED.
+IT IS STILL A WORK IN PROGRESS AND SHOULD NOT BE DEPENDED ON.

+Still to be done:
+1. Document an authentication/token system
+2. Document a way to handle conflicts for offline clients
+3. Add a way to get project settings which affect the API (ie. useEDC)
+4. Ensure JSON markup is rendered correctly in document
+5. Provide mechanism to extend REST API to include things such as imaging data, doc repo data, and an ability for modules to manage their data through the API

 ====

 # Loris Instrument API - v0.0.1d-dev